raspberrypilearning/cd-intermediate-scratch-sushi/en/step_4.md

     end
 ```

-+ Before you test your program, change the number of steps to `5` and check that it matches this one:
++ Change the number of steps to `5` and check that your program matches this one before you test it:

 ```blocks
     when green flag clicked